Kdecherf/blog.kdecherf.com/content/2013-03-26-zabbix-add-items-in-the-host-pop-up-menu.markdown

----
-layout: post
-title: "Zabbix: Add items in the host pop up menu"
+Title: Zabbix: Add items in the host pop up menu
-date: 2013-03-26 20:39
+Date: 2013-03-26 20:39
-comments: true
-categories: [Tips]
----
+Category: Tips

 At Clever Cloud we use Zabbix to monitor our platform.
 When I see a problem I would like to be able to go to the host's settings or graphs from its pop up menu.
 Unfortunately, this feature is not available on the frontend.